 The process of producing bananas to feed worldwide demand has been, and continues to be, environmentally destructive.
 In the late 1800s, entrepreneurs from Britain and the United States, using morally dubious means, obtained vast areas of largely unpopulated but rich and biodiverse coastal rainforest.
 From this time forward, banana cultivation has involved clear-cutting tracts of primary rainforest in favor of banana monoculture.
 These plantations are abandoned, and the process repeated, once factors such as soil depletion or pest infestation begin to lower yields.

 Vast quantities of pesticides, herbicides, fungicides, and synthetic fertilizers are required to maintain a banana monoculture.
+“Most plantation owners will spend more money on agrochemicals than on paying their workers.”
 These are usually applied by aerial application or crop dusting—spraying agrochemicals from an aircraft.
+It is estimated that only 15% of these agrochemicals actually land on the crop, while the other 85% lands on the workers, their homes, and their food.
 This process poses a threat to workers, who may lack proper safety equipment, and the surrounding environment.

 One of the agrochemicals commonly used in banana cultivation, dibromochloropropane (DBCP), was classified by the EPA as a probable human carcinogen and has been banned in the U.S. since 1979; however, it continues to be used extensively in Latin America.
 Numerous lawsuits have been brought against banana giants Dole and Del Monte over the use of DBCP, with workers claiming to have suffered serious health effects.
-They also claim not to have been given protective equipment or even made aware of the potential risks of exposure.
+They also claim they weren’t given protective equipment or even made aware of the potential risks of exposure.

 Impacts on water resources and animal life